TaitoUnited/taito-cli/README.md

 ## Infrastructure management

-Taito-cli also provides a lightweight abstraction on top of infrastructure and configuration management tools.
-TODO
+Taito-cli also provides a lightweight abstraction on top of infrastructure and configuration management tools for managing a *zone*.
+A zone provides basic infrastructure that your projects can rely on.
+It usually consists of container orhestration and database clusters, logging and monitoring systems, etc. You can manage your zone using the following commands:

-    taito zone apply: Apply infrastructure changes to the zone. taito zone status: Show status summary of the zone. taito zone doctor: Analyze and repair the zone. taito zone maintenance: Execute supervised maintenance tasks that need to be run periodically for the zone (e.g. upgrades, secret rotation, log reviews, access right reviews). taito zone destroy: Destroy the zone.
+    taito zone apply          # Apply infrastructure changes to the zone. taito zone status         # Show status summary of the zone. taito zone doctor         # Analyze and repair the zone. taito zone maintenance    # Execute supervised maintenance tasks. taito zone destroy        # Destroy the zone.

 ## ChatOps